Recent developments in mathematical aspects of relativistic fluids

 and

 where $T \Fb$ is the tangent bundle of $\Fb$.
 Condition \eqref{E:Bry_condition_pressure} says that the pressure has to vanish at the fluid-vacuum interface.
+We observe that \eqref{E:Bry_condition_pressure} can be obtained upon imposing that $\nabla_\alpha \mathcal{T}^{\alpha\beta}=0$, where $\mathcal{T}$ is given by \eqref{E:Energy_momentum_perfect}, holds across the free boundary in a distributional sense.
+Thus, \eqref{E:Bry_condition_pressure} is necessary if the fluid is coupled to Einstein's equations.
 Condition \eqref{E:Bry_condition_velocity} says that $\Fb_t$ is advected by the fluid, i.e., $\Fb_t$ moves with speed equal to the normal component of the fluid velocity on the boundary.

 Let us assume from now on that we have a \textdef{barotropic} equation of state, meaning that the pressure is a function of the density only, $p = p(\varrho)$.
 Then \eqref{E:Bry_condition_pressure} gives a condition for $\varrho$ on the boundary.
 There are two distinct cases to consider, depending on the behavior of $\left.\varrho\right|_\Fb$: \begin{itemize} \item $\left.\varrho\right|_\Fb \geq \, \text{constant} \, > 0$, in which case the fluid is called a \textdef{liquid.} \item $\left.\varrho\right|_\Fb = 0$, in which case the fluid is called a \textdef{gas.} \end{itemize} Note that \eqref{E:Bry_condition_pressure} holds in both cases.
 The liquid and gas cases (whose names are more or less self-explanatory) are very different problems.
 A key difference is that the relativistic Euler equations degenerate on the boundary in the case of a gas (since $\left. (p+\varrho)\right|_\Fb = 0$, see equations \eqref{E:Projected_relativistic_Euler_eq_full_system}) but not in the case of a liquid (since $\left. (p+\varrho)\right|_\Fb > 0$).
 Here, we will consider the case of a gas.
 In this case, $\Fb$ is also known as a \textdef{vacuum boundary.}